InesBelo/barro-atelier/README.md

 > "You have to be in tune with the clay and react to what state it's in to work with with" [John Sheppard]
 <br>

+This web application, named **bar.ro** studio, is the result of my first milestone project [PP1] for Code Institute.
+Thinking about the theme for this project, I decided to imagine a fictional pottery studio located in my hometown, that is, in the city of Barreiro, Portugal.
+The reason behind this choice of mine has to do with the fact that, historically, Barreiro was known for its close link to the pottery craft.
+Futhermore, nowadays, the municipality is really proud of its cultural and artistic efforts regarding the city.
+Therefore, it made perfect sense, as I mentioned earlier, to imagine a pottery studio that could reinforce the city's past with its contemporary cultural impetus.

 **bar.ro** studio is a fictional pottery atelier based in the city of Barreiro, Portugal.

 # User Experience (UX)